lisa-pinto/thesis-site/content/post/LCM romeo.md

 ## Using Prime factors for a lovers' Tryst
 Romeo 🤵 visits the Garden every 20 days,
 And Juliet 💃 visits it every 15 days,
-On what day will they meet.
+On what day will they meet?

 **Step 1: Find the prime factors of the two numbers**
 20 days= 2 x 2 x 5 =  $2^2$  x $5^1$